The idea development process

 Click the pencil icon to edit your thoughts.

 5 Mins will short cut the process to the Random Word technique only to prompt a change in direction.

-20 Mins+ will take you through the following process:
+20 Mins+ will take you through the whole process:

 How we frame the situation has a significant influence on how our thinking develops.
 The program will ask if you wish to change your focus or identify dominating ideas.

 Our choice of where to focus attention is important, but it is only with hindsight that we can say that we had the "correct" definition of the situation.
 It is more helpful to try alternative definitions and starting points to see where this leads your thinking.

 There are four Lateral Thinking techniques to choose from in the Explore Stage.
 Alternatives, Random Word, Challenge and Provocation.
 The program will generate prompts to help you use these methods effectively.